Tuesday, 26 December 2023

 Fig. 3: The evolution from Martian hieroglyphs into the Tamd alphabet, using essentially the same sentence (click to enlarge).

 Based on archaeological strata, Andrews’ expedition was able to differentiate three distinct aqueous periods (when Mars still had oceans) along the Ares Vallis: A prehistory, a Monumental Period and a Late Period.
-In the latest prehistoric strata begin appearing singular glyphs inscribed on square-cut bone fragments, likely used for ritualistic purposes, which resemble the later hieroglyph signs.
+In the latest prehistoric strata begin to appear singular glyphs inscribed on square-cut bone fragments, likely used for ritualistic purposes, which resemble the later hieroglyph signs.
 Proper hieroglyphic writing is used throughout the entire Monumental Period, whose tombs only preserve bones of Skiamun and their domestic animals.
 The first known fragments of Hieratic Martian are found in the Late Middle Monumental, though its origin likely stretches back further.
 Towards the end of the Late Period, burials of Ushabti are often found in the same horizons as those of Skiamun, which indicates that in the latest stages of this civilization, the two species have lived in the same communities or at least areas (if this was a friendly co-existence or more like the relationship between men and cattle is another debate).
 One of the youngest known giant tombs of the Late Period has inscribed in its walls a short hieroglyphic text, below which is inscribed what appears to be the same text, but in a precursor to Arami abjad.
 The tomb had been abandoned mid-construction and in one chamber were found tablets which may have been blueprints.
 These came with hieratic sketches of the tomb's later hieroglyphic texts, including the apparently bilingual one.
 From these fragments could finally be gleaned a direct evolution from the Skiamun hieroglyphic and hieratic script to the Arami abjad of the Ushabti.
 While it is debatable if the inventors of the Arami abjad were Ushabti themselves or if the system was made by Skiamun (perhaps even for them), this was profound evidence for a continuity.
 The ancestors of the Tamd must have developed their language in an interlingual context with their “gods”, preserving some of the original phonetic meaning.
 Understanding the Tamd language, which had been extensively studied by ushabtiologists like Fourier, could therefore form a basis for also understanding the Usukanni language and writing.
 The ancient history of Mars could finally be conquered through historical methods.

 Biological and Geographical background